clay/clay-kiln/behaviors/README.md

     permanent: true
 ```

 Placeholders can display the value of a field, which is useful for components not visible during edit mode, e.g. third-party JavaScript.
-The syntax for displaying a value in the placeholder text is `${propertyName}`, which is similar to JavaScript [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).
+The syntax for displaying a value in the placeholder text is `${fieldName}`, which is similar to JavaScript [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).
 Note that `permanent: true` must be set.
 Example schemas:

 ```yaml
 # single field with value in placeholder text